 - Business selling price to gross revenues plus inventory.

 - Selling price to seller’s discretionary cash flow.
 Again, the inventory is extra.

 Need come up with the most accurate estimate of business value possible?
 You should certainly consider using a number of valuation multiples based on business revenues, gross and net profits, EBITDA, cash flow and assets values.

 Valuation multiples with the smallest spread offer reliable business value estimates

 You can use any number of valuation multiples to estimate the potential business selling price or market value.
 However, the best estimates come from the valuation multiples that tend to “cluster” around the average value.

 What this means is that business owners and buyers in your industry rely on these valuation multiples more often when pricing a deal.
-The market is seen by many as the ultimate arbiter of business value.
+But the market is seen by many as the ultimate arbiter of business value.
 So you should pay attention to these valuation multiples when calculating your business worth.

 Other business valuation methods for bakery appraisal